kemes/rafty/README.md

 # Rafty - The raft controller

 Rafty is an raft controller utilizing a set of commonly available hardware and customized software.
-The vision of the project is to offer **an low cost and open source** solution to control your rafts heading and motor speed at first.
+The vision of the project is to offer **an low cost and open source** solution to control your rafts heading and motor speed at first hand.

 ### Current state
  The first version of the controller is under work.
 I'm currently working on the manual steering.